Kraeon20/college_database_v3/README.md

 # College_Database_V3

-## What is it?
+## What is This Database?
 The **#College_Database_V3** is a MySQL-based relational database designed to support a basic college’s academic and administrative operations.
-S
 It stores and organizes information about students, faculty, administrators, courses, rooms, semesters, and enrollment data — allowing for efficient management of people, schedules, and academic records.